cs0320/notes/book/src/promises-fetch-prs/promises-fetch-prs.md

 # TypeScript/JavaScript Asynchrony

-**NOTE: these are provided in advance of class, but changes may be made and the livecode may not yet be accessible.**

 ## JavaScript "Concurrency"

 Today's livecode will be in the repository under [oct17_ts_fetch](https://github.com/cs0320/class-livecode/tree/main/F24/oct17_ts_fetch).
 Get the code to follow along.
 There's also more examples in the repository than we can cover in a single class, so you might find it useful for reference as well.